Abdulsametdursun/Abdulsametdursun/README.md

 **Welcome to My GitHub Profile!**

 Hello!
 I am Abdulsamet Dursun, a Full-Stack Developer currently working as a NodeJS Backend Developer at Mimcode.
-I build robust and scalable backend services using Node.js and Express in this role.
+In this role, I build robust and scalable backend services using Node.js and Express.
 My responsibilities include developing RESTful APIs, managing databases with SQL and MongoDB, and contributing to large-scale e-commerce projects.
 I am passionate about writing clean, maintainable code and ensuring that the backend systems I develop are efficient and reliable.

 About Me

+💻 Currently, I am a Full-Stack Developer at Mimcode, focusing on backend development with Node.js and Express.
+My work involves building scalable and efficient backend services, developing RESTful APIs, and managing databases for large-scale projects.

 🎓 I hold a Bachelor of Science in Computer Science from North American University, where I built a strong foundation in software development.

 🌱 I have extensive experience with programming languages and frameworks, including JavaScript, Node.js, Python, CSS, HTML, React.js, Express, SQL, and MongoDB.

-💻 Currently, I am a Full-Stack Developer at Mimcode, focusing on backend development with Node.js and Express.
-My work involves building scalable and efficient backend services, developing RESTful APIs, and managing databases for large-scale projects.

 🚀 Before Mimcode, I specialized in front-end development at Udemig, where I crafted responsive, user-centric interfaces using React, HTML, and CSS and optimized web applications for mobile devices.